mehedi-hasan-rihat/CureCamp-Client/README.md

    - A stunning slider showcasing success stories and impactful moments from past medical camps.

 3. **Popular Camps Section:**
-   - Displays a maximum of 6 camps with the highest participant count, featuring key details like camp name, fees, date, location, and healthcare professional info.
+   - Displaying 6 camps with the highest participant count, featuring key details like camp name, fees, date, location, and healthcare professional info.

 4. **Camp Details Page:**
    - Detailed information about each camp, including a "Join Camp" button to register.